seatgeek/druzhba/docs/quickstart.rst

 Again, the AWS documentation is available if you need instruction.

-With a complete testing environment in place we are ready to begin the comparatively simple task of actually setting up Druzhba
+With a complete testing environment in place we are ready to begin the comparatively simple task of actually setting up Druzhba,

 .. _`Amazon Redshift`: https://aws.amazon.com/redshift/
 .. _S3: https://aws.amazon.com/s3/